stays grounded in the home pantry bins

 - Habitat

 - Flour mills, bakeries and home pantries.
-The sedentary siblings of the flour-beetle world, preferring to stay grounded rather than fly, making them difficult to detect until populations are large.
+The sedentary siblings of the flour-beetle world, preferring to stay grounded rather than fly.

 - Range